What to Know About Buying a Short Sale Home Sold in 'As Is' Condition

-The costs of sale are deducted from the sales price.
+The costs of the sale are deducted from the sales price.
 Let's say a home with a $150,000 mortgage balance is sold in a short sale for $100,000.
-If the commission, title and escrow fees, property taxes, and all of the costs of sale total $10,000, for example, the bank will receive $90,000.
+If the commission, title and escrow fees, property taxes, and all of the additional costs of the sale total $10,000, for example, the bank will receive $90,000.
 If the bank were to authorize repairs, the cost for them would be deducted from the $90,000, netting the bank even less.

 Health and Safety Issues